Selfless reduced free products and graph products of $\mathrm{C}^\ast$-algebras: Acknowledgments

 \section{Acknowledgments}

-F.F. thankfully acknowledges support from the Simons Foundation Dissertation Fellowship SFI-MPS-SDF-00015100.
-He thanks Professors Ben Hayes and Srivatsav Kunnawalkam Elayavalli for their guidance and for all the interesting discussions surrounding the present topic.\\

-M.\'O.C. gratefully acknowledges support from the National Science Foundation under Grant No. NSF DMS-2144739.
-He thanks Professor Ben Hayes, his advisor and principal investigator of the grant, for his invaluable guidance and support.\\
+F.F.\ gratefully acknowledges support from the Simons Foundation Dissertation Fellowship SFI-MPS-SDF-00015100.
+He thanks Professors Ben Hayes and Srivatsav Kunnawalkam Elayavalli for their guidance and for all the interesting discussions surrounding the present topic.
+M.\'O.C.\ gratefully acknowledges support from the National Science Foundation under Grant No.\ NSF DMS-2144739.
+He thanks Professor Ben Hayes, his advisor and principal investigator of the grant, for his invaluable guidance and support.
+M.P.\ was supported by the Carlsberg Foundation grant CF24-1144.
+The authors would like to thank N.\ Ozawa for helpful comments on the first draft of this article.
+Furthermore, the authors also wish to thank the anonymous referees for providing insightful comments that led to an improved version of the article.